failgood/failgood/README.md

 ## Even faster tests; best practices

-* avoid heavyweight dependencies. the failfast test suite runs in < 1000ms.
+* avoid heavyweight dependencies. the failgood test suite runs in < 1000ms.
 That's a lot of time for a computer, and a great target for your test suite.
 Slow tests are a code smell.
 An unexpected example for a heavyweight dependency is mockk, it takes about 2 seconds at first invocation.